Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Vehicle Main Obj
 The script needs access to the Vehicle's main object.

-Leave Buttons (new in 1.3)
-An array of objects with the LeaveButton script on them, used for exiting each seat of the plane. needed to drop you out of the plane when it explodes

 Effects Control
 Effects controller goes in here, used to access variables in effects controller